open-zaak/open-zaak-market-consultation/questions-en.md

 #### Assumptions

 Many municipalities will prefer to have a single provider they can call for all their needs.
-This ranges from questions, bugs, ideas for new features, technical integration, training, configuration of permissions/authorisation, notifications, and so forth.
+This ranges from questions, bugs, ideas for new features, technical integration and training to configuration of permissions/authorisation, notifications, and so forth.
 Our assumption is that in many cases, no single vendor will want to or be able to provide all these services.

 #### Questions